This section answers frequently asked questions regarding migration to The Things Stack.

 Disconnected.
 Does The Things Stack support connecting TTIGs?

-Read the full guide on how to connect TTIG to The Things Stack.
+Yes, TTIG can be migrated from V2 to The Things Stack.
+Make sure you are not using the regular option of adding gateways and instead read the full guide on how to connect TTIG to The Things Stack.
 This guide also contains a troubleshooting section for common errors.

 Can I delete my TTIG from V2 Console after I have migrated it to The Things Stack?